harshalm-iitb/NPS-UPS/README.md

    - The **individual corpus** represents the actual NPS corpus accumulated by the officer.

 5. **Dearness Relief (DR)**:
-   - A 2% annual Dearness Relief (DR) is applied to UPS pensions to adjust for inflation.
+   - A 2% semi-annual Dearness Relief (DR) is applied to UPS pensions to adjust for inflation.

 6. **Minimum Pension**:
    - The minimum assured payout for UPS is ₹10,000 per month for officers with at least 10 years of service.